QINRUI-LI/QINRUI-LI.github.io/_pages/about.md

 Before the Master's, I earned my Bachelor's degree in Computer Science and Engineering at Shanghai University, China.
 During my undergraduate studies, I worked as a research assistant at the Intelligent Perception and Interaction Laboratory at Shanghai University, collaborating with Professor Ying Li and under the guidance of Professor Yuchun Fang and Associate Professor Zhou Lei.
 From December 2020 to May 2021, I served as an Undergraduate Research Assistant at the Agents, Interaction, and Complexity Research Group in the Department of Computer Science at the University of Southampton, working under the supervision of Dr. Yan Sun.

 I am actively seeking opportunities for a Ph.D. program, and I have a keen interest in the fields of Human-Computer Interaction, Computer-Supported Cooperative Work, and the intersection of computer science with the humanities and social sciences.
 As a computer science major, I firmly believe that technology will ultimately return to a focus on human beings, with a human-centric and ethical approach.
 In my spare time, I have also delved into the study of law, psychology, and social sciences.
-I aim to pursue lifelong learning and growth with the goal of becoming an excellent researcher.
+I aim to pursue lifelong learning and growth with the goal of becoming an excellent researcher and faculty.

 # 📖 Educations